phpbb/documentation/development/development/git.rst

 Branches
 ++++++++
-- `master <http://github.com/phpbb/phpbb3/tree/master>`_ - The latest unstable development version with new features etc.
+- `master <http://github.com/phpbb/phpbb/tree/master>`_ - The latest unstable development version with new features etc.
-- `3.2.x <http://github.com/phpbb/phpbb3/tree/3.2.x>`_ - Development branch of the 3.2 line.
+- `3.2.x <http://github.com/phpbb/phpbb/tree/3.2.x>`_ - Development branch of the 3.2 line.
 Bug fixes and minor feature changes are applied here.
-- `3.1.x <http://github.com/phpbb/phpbb3/tree/3.1.x>`_ - Development branch of the stable 3.1 line.
-Bug fixes are applied here.
+- `3.1.x <http://github.com/phpbb/phpbb/tree/3.1.x>`_ - Development branch of the stable 3.1 line. phpBB 3.1 has reached its End of Life and is therefore no longer maintained.
-- `3.0.x <http://github.com/phpbb/phpbb3/tree/3.0.x>`_ - Development branch of the stable 3.0 line. phpBB 3.0 has reached its End of Life and is therefore no longer maintained.
+- `3.0.x <http://github.com/phpbb/phpbb/tree/3.0.x>`_ - Development branch of the stable 3.0 line. phpBB 3.0 has reached its End of Life and is therefore no longer maintained.
-- `2.0.x <http://github.com/phpbb/phpbb3/tree/2.0.x>`_ - Development branch of the deprecated 2.0 line.
+- `2.0.x <http://github.com/phpbb/phpbb/tree/2.0.x>`_ - Development branch of the deprecated 2.0 line.

 Tags
 ++++